E. Howard Hunt: Marriage to Laura Martin

-In the media
+In media

-A fictionalized account of Hunt's role in the Bay of Pigs operation appears in Norman Mailer's 1991 novel Harlot's Ghost.
+Hunt's involvement in Watergate was featured in the acclaimed 1976 film All the President's Men.
 Hunt was portrayed by Ed Harris in the 1995 biopic Nixon.
 In the 2019 film The Irishman, Hunt is portrayed by stage actor Daniel Jenkins.
 In the 2022 series Gaslit, Hunt is portrayed by J. C. MacKenzie.
-Canadian journalist David Giammarco interviewed Hunt for the December 2000 issue of Cigar Aficionado magazine.
-Hunt later wrote the foreword to Giammarco's book For Your Eyes Only: Behind the Scenes of the James Bond Films (ECW Press, 2002).
+In the 2023 HBO miniseries White House Plumbers, Hunt is played by Woody Harrelson.

+A fictionalized account of Hunt's role in the Bay of Pigs operation appears in Norman Mailer's 1991 novel Harlot's Ghost.

-An episode of The X-Files, entitled Musings of a Cigarette Smoking Man, depicted the shadowy intelligence operative played by William B. Davis as an unsuccessful author of mystery/suspense fiction in his spare time.
+On the television series The X-Files, the antagonist known as Cigarette Smoking Man (portrayed by William B. Davis) was a shadowy intelligence operative partly modeled on Hunt.
+The episode "Musings of a Cigarette Smoking Man", fleshed out the character's backstory as unsuccessful author of mystery/suspense fiction in his spare time.
 When meeting Lee Harvey Oswald, prior to the JFK assassination, he goes by the alias 'Mr. Hunt.'

-In the 2023 HBO miniseries White House Plumbers, Hunt is played by Woody Harrelson.